 Proper storage of eggs can affect both quality and safety.

 - Store promptly in a clean refrigerator at a temperature of 40° F or below.
 Use a refrigerator thermometer to check.

 - Store eggs in their original carton and use them within 3 weeks for best quality.

-- Use hard-cooked eggs (in the shell or peeled) within 1 week after cooking.
+- Use or eat hard-cooked eggs (in the shell or peeled) within 1 week after cooking.

 - Use frozen eggs within 1 year.
 Eggs should not be frozen in their shells.
 To freeze whole eggs, beat yolks and whites together.
 Egg whites can also be frozen by themselves.

 - Refrigerate leftover cooked egg dishes and use within 3 to 4 days.
 When refrigerating a large amount of a hot egg-containing leftover, divide it into several shallow containers so it will cool quickly.